matthewpanizza/BoostedUnbrickFirmware/README.md

 <img src="Pictures/BQ76940.jpg" width="60%">

 First order of business was to communicate with the chip over I2C and figure out how to control its outputs.
 Like with the LED controller, I didn't have the PIC soldered on yet, so I decided to test it first on the Arduino.
-A few more minutes of soldering later, and a download of the [LibreSolar BQ76940 Arduino Library](https://github.com/LibreSolar/bq769x0-arduino-library), I was able to get basic communication working with the BMS to read its registers.
-I then ran the example script from the library, and voila - the BMS enabled discharging, and the main battery terminal started outputting 48V.
-I was also able to read the overall voltage and current of the pack, and the individual voltage of each of the 13 cells in the pack.
+A few more minutes of soldering and a download of the [LibreSolar BQ76940 Arduino Library](https://github.com/LibreSolar/bq769x0-arduino-library) later, and I was able to get basic communication with the BMS working and could read its registers.
+I then ran the example script from the library, and voila - the BMS enabled discharging and the main battery terminal started outputting 48V.
+I was also able to read the overall voltage and current of the pack as well as the individual voltages of the 13 cells in the pack.
 Unmodified Arduino example code from LibreSolar:

 ```cpp
 #include <bq769x0.h>    // Library for Texas Instruments bq76920 battery management IC